eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

    * single-use vinyl gloves
    * an apron

 #.
-Assesses any soiled clothing,
+Assesses any soiled clothing.
-   and either:

-   * rinses it
+#. removes any solids.
-   * bags it
+#. either bags it or launders it.
-   * launders it

 #.
 Cleans everything contaminated using mild disinfectant solution and mops
 #.
 Disposes of with the clinical waste: